|Maximum / Limit

 What Happens to a Security Deposit When the Property is Sold in Indiana?

-When a property is sold in Indiana, the landlord must transfer the security deposit to the new owner, who must handle it according to the same rules.
-The landlord must notify the tenants in writing regarding the transfer of property and responsibility.
+When a property is sold in Indiana, the seller must transfer the security deposit to the new owner, who must handle it according to the same rules.
+The seller must notify the tenants in writing regarding the transfer of property and responsibility.

 - The security deposit is transferred